-This has been a hot and highly controversial topic recently, with one side arguing that opioid replacement therapy saves lives (as it is more difficult to abuse or overdose from drugs like suboxone than heroin, fentanyl and other forms of opioids) and allows those with opioid addiction to live normal lives and become functional.
-The other side of the argument states that suboxone is more addictive than heroin and other forms of opioids, that replacing opioid use with suboxone is simply trading one addiction for another, and that suboxone maintenance therapy is a reckless practice that gets individuals so dependent on the drug, that they may never be able to get off suboxone.
+Opponents argue that Suboxone is more addictive than heroin and other forms of opioids, and that replacing opioid use with Suboxone is simply trading one addiction for another.
+Some also say that Suboxone maintenance therapy is a reckless practice that gets individuals so dependent on the drug that they may never be able to get off it.

-Family First Intervention’s opinion on this matter is very simple: true recovery from opioid addiction is being completely off of opioids of any form.
-However, simply stopping the use of opioids cold turkey is dangerous to the individual, and it is necessary to taper off the drugs slowly – via a medical detox.
+Family First Intervention’s opinion on this matter is very simple: True recovery from opioid addiction is being completely off opioids in any form.
+However, simply stopping the use of opioids cold turkey is dangerous to the individual, and it is often necessary to taper off the drugs slowly – via medical detox.